Colorado Photography Permits

 - Lookout Mountain Park (Not the Nature Center or Preserve, which are managed by JeffCo, the Park itself)

-- Red Rocks Park and Amphitheater (Separate permit for the park and inside the amphitheater)
+- Red Rocks Park and Amphitheater (Separate permit for the park and inside the amphitheater).
+Check the event/concert schedule.

 - RiNO Arts District (Permit required with larger groups and full production equipment.
 RiNO artists require credit and tagging in any photos showing their work including social media, blogs and publication)